nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 <!-- OPT-TODO: ### Working with SIP Interconnect

 You can add an audio-only stream from an external third-party SIP gateway using the SIP Interconnect feature.
-This requires a SIP URI, the session ID you wish to add the audio-only stream to, and a token to connect to that session ID.
+This requires a SIP URI, the session Id you wish to add the audio-only stream to, and a token to connect to that session Id.

 ```javascript
 var options = {